junglegobs/ASoSEPOC/README.md

 * Network, unit commitment and storage are included in the model.
 * Operating reserves are modeled using "reserve levels", which have an associated activation probability.
-  * These reserve levels can essentially be thought of as different reserve types, e.g. FCR, RR, etc.
+  * These reserve levels can essentially be thought of as different reserve types, e.g. FCR, RR, etc in that they have different probabilities of activation.
-  * No ramping / flexibility requirements are associated with reserve level activation (though these are taken into account in the day ahead scheduling).
+  * No flexibility requirements (e.g. ramping) are associated with reserve level activation though they are taken into account in the day ahead scheduling.
+  * An attempt at including the network in the reserve level activation constraints is made, though this is a non-trivial task.

 ## Data